Whoa, Nelly! Korda makes it 2 straight wins for her family

-ORLANDO, Fla.
-(AP) — Nelly Korda seized control with three early birdies and finished with 12 straight pars for a 3-under 69 to win the Gainbridge LPGA on Sunday, giving the Korda family two victories to start the season.
+Nelly Korda followed in big sister’s footsteps with a three-shot victory that looked easier than it felt.
+She seized control with three birdies through six holes, closed with 12 pars and shot a 3-under 69 at Lake Nona to win the Gainbridge LPGA.

-Her older sister, Jessica, won the season-opening Tournament of Champions last month in Orlando.
+“Yeah, Jess’ win, I was like, ‘OK, I got to get one now,’” Korda said.
+“We were close that one year.
+She won in Thailand and I was leading in Singapore.
+But it’s nice to get back-to-back Korda wins now.”

-Korda won for the first time on American soil — her other three LPGA wins were in Australia and twice in Taiwan — and the first time with her parents watching.
+More than just matching her sister, Korda won for the first time on American soil.
+The other three victories for 22-year-old Nelly were in Australia and twice in Taiwan.
+It also was the first time she won with her parents watching.
 Her father, Petr Korda, is a former Australian Open tennis champion.

+“I’ve had an amazing week and I made some clutch putts when I needed to and pulled it off,” Korda said.

 On the other side of the course, Annika Sorenstam wrapped up her return after more than 12 years of retirement with a par on the ninth hole for a 76, finishing last among the 74 players who made the cut.
 The 50-year-old Swede was making this one-time appearance because Lake Nona has been her home course for two decades.